Danzig4000/PDF-RAG-Local-LLM-for-Raspberry-PI/README.md

 # PDF-RAG-Local-LLM-for-Raspberry-PI
-Python, React.js, Axios project for running a local LLM on a Raspberry PI allowing a web interface to upload a small PDF document and run chat based queries against it.

 This application allows users to upload a PDF document and ask questions about its contents through a web-based chat interface.
 It utilizes FastAPI as the backend, React.js for the frontend, and Ollama running Llama3.2 as the local AI model to process queries.